 Basically you choose an individual course, then a length of time you'll pay for that particular course.

 If you prefer the personal interaction of in-person lessons with the convenience and flexibility of online content delivery, ArtistWorks gets closer to a happy medium between those two scenarios than any of the other sites we've looked at.

 A look at Michael Palmisano's Guitar Gate.
 (View Larger Image)

-The Professional Guitar Master class's creator, Michael Palmisano, is a friend of Guitar Chalk and someone that we can vouch for, both professionally and personally.
+Guitar Gate's creator, Michael Palmisano, is a friend of Guitar Chalk and someone that we can vouch for, both professionally and personally.

 Why We Like It